-Lifting my carryon into the overhead bin, I hurriedly took my seat beside him to allow the agitated looking man behind me room to take his seat.
+Lifting my carryon into the overhead bin, I hurried to take my seat beside him, allowing the agitated looking man behind me room to take his.

 I extended my hand as I sat.
 “Alaina,” I said in introduction.

-He observed me with a half-smile, but didn’t take my offered hand.
+He observed me with a half-smile but didn’t take my offered hand.
 Instead, he crossed his arms over his chest, laid his head back against the seat, and closed his eyes.
-“Jack,” he responded, the corner of his lip raised in a definitively arrogant smirk, “That’s some hair you got there…”
+“Jack,” he responded, the corner of his lip raised in a smirk, “That’s some hair you got there…”

-I touched my head and realized, embarrassed, that all the hard work at taming my curls twenty hours prior had come undone and my hair was now two times larger than it had been upon arrival.
-“Oh, God,” I laughed, pulling it all to one side and pinning it between my head and the seat, “It’s been a very long day.
+I touched my head and realized all the hard work at taming my curls twenty hours prior had come undone and my head was two times larger than it had been upon arrival.
+“Oh, God,” I laughed, pulling it all to one side and pinning it against the seat.
+“It’s been a very long day.
 We’ve been on standby since this morning and traveling since 3:30 AM.”

 He smiled with his eyes still closed.
 “Sounds dreadful.
 Who’s ‘we?’”

 “My husband and I. We missed our connecting flight because our first flight got delayed.
 They didn’t have any seats together, so…” I shrugged, realizing I was rambling, “here I am, hair and all.”